chris17453/nocodedb/README.md

 ## Versioning
-We use GIT ffor versioning.
+We use GIT for versioning.
 For versions available, see the tags on this repository.

 ## Authors